Atji00/Atji_projects/Databricks_spark/readme.md

-Projects in preprocessing data (json) on spark plateform with spark Scala/SQL
+Projects in preprocessing data (json) on Databricks platform with Spark Scala/SQL